TomerFi/groovy-script-java-project-tutorial/post/POST.md

 ```

 Now we have the appropriate *Groovy* API classes like *GroovyShell* and *Binding* in our class loader.
-We now need add the following to our `build` section in our `pom.xml`:
+We now need to add the following to our `build` section in our `pom.xml`:

 ```xml
 <build>